HKUDS/VideoRAG/VideoRAG_algorithm/README.md

 ## 🧪 Experiments

 ### LongerVideos
 We constructed the LongerVideos benchmark to evaluate the model's performance in comprehending multiple long-context videos and answering open-ended queries.
-All the videos are open-access videos on YouTube, and we record the URLs of the collections of videos as well as the corresponding queries in the [JSON](https://github.com/HKUDS/VideoRAG/longervideos/dataset.json) file.
+All the videos are open-access videos on YouTube, and we record the URLs of the collections of videos as well as the corresponding queries in [longervideos/dataset.json](longervideos/dataset.json).

 | Video Type       | #video list | #video | #query | #avg. queries per list | #overall duration      |
 |------------------|------------:|-------:|-------:|-----------------------:|-------------------------|